Carl-Zeiss-Stiftung

-The Carl-Zeiss-Stiftung (Carl Zeiss Foundation), legally located in Heidenheim an der Brenz and Jena, Germany, and with its administrative Headquarter in Stuttgart, is the sole shareholder of the two companies Carl Zeiss AG and Schott AG.
+The Carl-Zeiss-Stiftung (Carl Zeiss Foundation), legally located in Heidenheim an der Brenz and Jena, Germany, and with its administrative headquarters in Stuttgart, is the sole shareholder of the two companies Carl Zeiss AG and Schott AG.
 It was founded by Ernst Abbe in 1889 and named after his long-term partner Carl Zeiss.
 The products of these companies include the classic areas of optics and precision mechanisms, as well as glass (including optical glass), optoelectronics, and glass ceramics.
 The statutes of the foundation emphasize the social responsibility of the companies and the importance of a fair treatment of the employees.

 In fiscal year 2007/2008 more than 30,000 people were employed by the foundation's companies and their subsidiaries, with total sales of over 4.9 billion Euros.

 Founding

-The Carl-Zeiss-Stiftung was founded by physicist and mathematician Ernst Abbe.
+The Carl-Zeiss-Stiftung was founded by the German physicist and mathematician Ernst Abbe.
 He named it after his late business partner and friend Carl Zeiss, who died in 1888.
 The deed of foundation dates from May 19, 1889.
-On 21 May establishment of the foundation was approved by the Grand Duchy of Sachsen-Weimar-Eisenach, making it a legal entity.
+On 21 May establishment of the foundation was approved by the Grand Duchy of Saxe-Weimar-Eisenach, making it a legal entity.
 Originally Abbe had intended to transfer his interests in the companies Carl Zeiss and Jenaer Glaswerk Schott & Genossen to the University of Jena, feeling that he had the University to thank for his rise to wealthy entrepreneur.
 He established the Ministerial Fund for Scientific Purposes in 1886 for this reason; through the fund, he annually donated substantial sums anonymously to the University.
 In addition, he financed the construction of a University Observatory in 1889 out of his private funds.

 The gift of his shares to the University, as originally intended, was not legally possible.
 Working with representatives of the Sachsen-Weimar state government, the idea of a foundation was formed.
 The Carl-Zeiss-Stiftung was founded in 1889; Ernst Abbe turned over his shares in these firms, as well as those of Roderich Zeiss, Carl Zeiss's son, to the foundation by 1891.
 In 1919 Otto Schott also donated his shares to the foundation, giving it the sole proprietorship of the glass works, as well.
 The act of incorporation lasted until 1896; an amendment governing grants to the University, followed in 1900.

 In Paragraph 1 of this act of incorporation lays down the following general purposes of the foundation: